myspaghetti/macos-virtualbox/README.md

 ## iCloud and iMessage connectivity and NVRAM

 iCloud, iMessage, and other connected Apple services require a valid device name and serial number, board ID and serial number, and other genuine (or genuine-like) Apple parameters.
 These can be set in NVRAM by editing the script.
-See [documentation](#documentation) for further information.
+See the [documentation command](#documentation) for further information.

 ## Storage size

 The script by default assigns a target virtual disk storage size of 80GB, which is populated to about 25GB on the host on initial installation.
 After the installation is complete, the storage size may be increased.
-See [documentation](#documentation) for further information.
+See the [documentation command](#documentation) for further information.

 ## Primary display resolution

 The following primary display resolutions are supported by macOS on VirtualBox: `5120x2880` `2880x1800` `2560x1600` `2560x1440` `1920x1200` `1600x1200` `1680x1050` `1440x900` `1280x800` `1024x768` `640x480`.
-See [documentation](#documentation) for further information.
+See the [documentation command](#documentation) for further information.

 ## Unsupported features